Skip to Main Content

 • Blood chemistry studies that measure levels of blood sugar and other substances

-• Tests for substances produced by cancer cells or other cells when cancer is present (tumor markers)
+• Tests for tumor markers, which are substances produced by cancer cells or other cells when cancer is present

-• Lumbar puncture to look for cancer cells in the cerebral spinal fluid and to test for tumor markers
+• Lumbar puncture to look for cancer cells in the cerebrospinal fluid and to test for tumor markers

 Types of germ cell brain tumors include: